MoriyaShiine/extra-origins/README.md

 + You are immune to thorns and velocity based damage.
 You are not slowed by blocks such as sweet berry bushes or cobwebs.
 You can walk on powder snow.
 + You exhaust much slower than others, requiring you to eat less.
 + You are able to climb up any kind of wall, not just ladders.
-+ You can ride other players.
++ You can ride other mobs and players.

 🪙 Piglin 🪙
 + Golden tools deal extra damage and golden armor has additional protection.
 Golden equipment lasts much longer.